 Why the f**k are you chasing this resolution if it’s going to be so damn difficult?
 You’ve got to really want something to be prepared to put the work in.
 Consider writing a list of your motivations and rank them according to which is the most important to you.
 This way, you can not only set a clearer path to achieving your goals, but you might even learn a bit about yourself.

-Giving up on your New Year’s resolutions is a thing of the past.
-By keeping your goals manageable, realistic and comprehensive, you can increase the likelihood of actually achieving your goals and seeing them right through to the year’s end.
+By keeping your goals manageable, realistic and comprehensive, you can increase the likelihood of actually achieving your goals.
 Everyone’s resolutions are different and it’s important to make yours appropriate for you and your lifestyle.
 The new year is the perfect time to make positive lifestyle changes, but these shouldn’t be transient.
 Freeletics isn’t about temporary solutions, it’s about lasting changes.
-Download the app now to find out for yourself.